Trump’s Budget Cut Questioned Over Amtrak’s Second Deadly Crash In A Week

 An Amtrak train and a freight train collided early Sunday in South Carolina.
 Train 91 was traveling from New York to Miami, carrying 139 passengers and eight crew members, when it crashed on a CSX train near Cayce.
-Two people were killed while at least 70 others were injured and about 5,000 gallons of fuel spilled, The New York Times reports.
+Two people were killed while at least 70 others were injured and about 5,000 gallons of fuel spilled, The New York Times reported.

 This is the second deadly Amtrak crash in less than a week.
 On Wednesday, a train carrying Republican members of the Congress headed to their annual retreat, collided with a garbage truck in rural Virginia.
 One passenger of the truck was killed.